tyg/incubator-aurora/README.md

 ## Building
 These instructions have been tested on Mac OS X 10.8 and Ubuntu 13.04.
-You'll need build tools, OpenJDK 1.6+, and Maven.
+You'll need build tools, OpenJDK 1.6+, and Gradle.

-### Getting thrift and generating the RPC stubs
-A provided Makefile will compile the version of thrift needed to generate our RPC stubs, generate them, and install the generated jar in the local repository.

-    $ make -C thrift install

 ### Compiling and running tests

-The default maven target will compile aurora and run all tests.
+The default gradle task will compile aurora and run all tests.

-    $ mvn
+    $ gradle build

 ### Starting an Isolated Scheduler ("Demo Mode")
 To spin up a local scheduler in "demo mode".
 The web UI will appear on http://localhost:8081. http://localhost:8081/scheduler shows the state of all jobs under Aurora's control.

-    $ mvn -DskipTests package && ./demo.sh
+    $ gradle distZip && ./demo.sh